 - Directors and professional members are eligible to serve on the committee, except for the president.

-- The operations director shall serve as staff to the committee.
+- The executive director shall serve as staff to the committee.

 - All committee members must complete implicit bias training within 30 days of their election.